CSUSBIndependentStudy/centos/GIT.md

 # Append public key to ssh authorized keys.
 cat $1.pub >> /home/$1/.ssh/authorized_keys
 ````

+I have not found the remaining script to be useful.

 Here is a script that deletes student accounts;
 it takes the account id as an argument.